22 Quick and Easy Recipes in 30 Minutes (or less) + 5 Chef Secrets To Make You A Better Cook!

 This post may contain affiliate links.
 Read my full disclosure policy.

-Latkes, or crisp onion-scented potato pancakes, are traditionally eaten during the Jewish holiday of Hanukkah, when it is customary to eat foods fried in oil.
-At any Hanukkah party, you’ll likely find an apron-clad Jewish mother standing at the stove frying and serving up these savory treats.
+Latkes are traditionally eaten during the Jewish holiday of Hanukkah, when it is customary to eat foods fried in oil.
+At any Hanukkah party, you’ll likely find an apron-clad Jewish mother standing at the stove frying up these onion-scented potato pancakes.
 This tradition can be fun, but it can also be messy and hectic with hot oil splattering all over the stove and children running underfoot.
-That’s why I was thrilled to discover that latkes can also be fried in the oven!
-This recipe offers the option of using either the traditional stovetop method or the oven method.
-The stovetop method is faster, but requires cooking the latkes in batches.
-The oven method takes longer, but allows all the latkes to be cooked at the same time and is less messy.
-The latkes are delicious either way.
-Serve them warm with sour cream and applesauce.
+That’s why I was thrilled to discover that potato latkes can also be fried in the oven!

-What You’ll Need To Make Latkes
+What You’ll Need To Make Potato Latkes

 ingredients to make latkes